laymain/OutwardMelonMods/src/Dummy/README.md

 ## Dummy (IL2CPP)

-This mod prints in the MelonLoader the name of the character that has toggled the map.
+This mod prints in the MelonLoader console the name of the character that has toggled the map.

 This is just a POC demonstrating how can methods be hooked in the IL2CPP version of Outward.